unitedoperations/discord-bot/README.md

   - `DISCORD_ALLOWED_GROUPS`: _comma deliminated list of groups/roles user's are allowed to join_
   - `ALERT_TIMES`: _comma deliminated list of "time untils" to post reminder notifications for calendar events.
 Hold the format of `<amt> <time_type>` (7 days, 12 hours)_
   - `HOURS_TO_REFRESH_CALENDAR`: _number of hours between updating the event list from the RSS feed for the calendar_
+  - `SHUTDOWN_PWD`: _password entered with the shutdown command to put the bot offline and stop the application from running_

 Sample `.env` file without sensitive values: